-How We Develop Strategy
+How We Develop Our Strategy

-The Foundation works in a fast changing context, whether it is regarding charity legislation or the conflict in Syria.
+The Foundation works in a fast changing context, whether it is changing charity legislation or the conflict in Syria.
 It is therefore crucial that we constantly adapt and develop our programming to ensure that we address changing needs in the best way possible.
 Our Trustees are responsible for the overall direction of the charity.
 They have set the vision, mission and overall objects of the Foundation, which are:

 - The advancement of education in any part of the world and in particular of young people from Syria, Lebanon Palestine and the UK including without limitation by establishing and supporting schools, universities and other educational facilities, commissioning, supporting or promoting research and publishing in any media the results of that research, publishing any other educational materials, organising conferences, providing grants and scholarships for individuals, schools and universities to support underprivileged children to pursue education.

-- The prevention and relief of poverty for the public benefit in any part of the world in particular but not exclusively from Syria, Lebanon, Palestine and the UK including without limitation by raising awareness about poverty, the provision of grants to organisations providing nutritional, medical, shelter and other relief items and services to young people in need who have been affected by man-made or natural emergencies and/or charities, or other organisations working to prevent or relieve poverty;
+- The prevention and relief of poverty for the public benefit in any part of the world in particular but not exclusively from Syria, Lebanon, Palestine and the UK including without limitation by raising awareness about poverty, the provision of grants to organisations providing nutritional, medical, shelter and other relief items and services to young people in need who have been affected by man-made or natural emergencies and/or charities, or other organisations working to prevent or relieve poverty.

-- The promotion of civic responsibility, good citizenship and community development for the public benefit in particular but not exclusively for the benefit of young people and civil society organisations from Syria, Lebanon, Palestine and the UK;
+- The promotion of civic responsibility, good citizenship and community development for the public benefit in particular but not exclusively for the benefit of young people and civil society organisations from Syria, Lebanon, Palestine and the UK.

 - The advancement of human rights (as set out in the Universal Declaration of Human Rights and subsequent United Nations conventions and declarations), conflict resolution or reconciliation and the promotion of equality and diversity for the public benefit anywhere in any part of the world and in particular for young people from Syria, Lebanon, Palestine and the UK.